AtlasMountains/personal-finance-club/README.md

 starter-kits and plugins use it. which I plan to use in following projects.
 Along the way I added [AlpineJS](https://alpinejs.dev/) for functionality with a dark mode and dropdown in mobile.

 After the general layout, navigation & a few pages (responsive and with a dark mode), I made an authentication system with email verification.
-Expanded on that with rate limiting (emails sent per user, login & registration attempts by ip address) and job queuing for increased performance, user experience and security.
+Expanded on that with rate limiting emails, login & registration attempts, using both route limiters and custom-made limiters in the controllers. (here I hit my first bigger problem more details below).
+And implemented job queuing for increased performance, user experience and security.

 ## What I used